lezhnev74/ddd-generator/README.md

 **Note:** I use PSR-4 so any folder inheritance leads to namespace inheritance.
 And also type of slashes is irrelevant - \ and / will do the same.

 **Note:** This tool is designed to be extensible.
-So while it contains packs to generate widely used thigns like commands, there can be easily added packs to generate http controllers (+tests) and views and anything else.
-Baiscally this is just a tool to generate something withing a given application layer and compliment it with the empty test.
+So while it contains packs to generate widely used primitives like commands, there can be easily added packs to generate http controllers (+tests) and views and anything else.
+Basically this is just a tool to generate something withing a given application layer and compliment it with the empty test.

 ## What it can generate
 * CommandBus: command and handler classes